 Being mindful during breaks

-Doctors can further observe meditation by being more mindful during their breaks where they are briefly granted with moments of peace.
+Doctors can further observe meditation by being more mindful during their breaks where they are briefly granted moments of peace.
 As they often spend their breaks alone, performing some mindfulness meditation exercises can be key to keeping grounded and fully absorbed in the present moment.

 As you meditate, focus on what you sense around you — the scent, your body being pulled down by gravity, and maybe even other bodily sensations.
 If you want to take your mindful meditation up a notch, you can also repeat positive affirmations to improve your current mindset.